What is Bitcoin?

-How to receive/deposit BTC
+How to Deposit BTC Into Your Coinmetro Account

-How to send/withdraw BTC
+How to Withdraw BTC From Your Coinmetro Account

 Important Note - To request a withdrawal, your account profile needs to be verified as well as having the funds to cover your withdrawal.
 The first time a withdrawal is made to a destination, the destination needs to be verified via e-mail.
 If you have 2-Factor Authentication enabled for withdrawals, you will be asked to input the code for each withdrawal, approved or not.
 We suggest enabling 2-Factor Authentication to protect your account.

 Withdrawals waiting for approval can be cancelled and withdrawal status can be found by selecting the wallet on the GO!
 Dashboard.
 Approved withdrawals cannot be cancelled.
 If there is no Cancel button, there should be a transaction ID (TXID).
 This is a link to the relevant tx hash (Transaction Hash) on a blockchain explorer website.